 The warm down is similar to the warm up.
 You want to bring your heart rate down nice and slow and let your body begin to relax after this intense workout.
 A brisk walk for 3 – 5 minutes or until you’re fully recovered should be sufficient.

-Enjoy the workout and please make sure to check with your physician before beginning any new physical fitness program!
+Always remember to check with your doctor before beginning any new exercise program.